CHTK-FM

-CHTK-FM is a Canadian radio station that broadcasts an adult hits format at 99.1 FM in Prince Rupert, British Columbia.
-The station is branded as Bounce 99.1.
-CHTK is owned by Bell Media.
+CHTK-FM is a Canadian radio station that broadcasts a classic hits format at 99.1 FM in Prince Rupert, British Columbia.
+The station is branded as 99.1 Coast FM.
+CHTK is owned by Vista Radio.

 The station has been broadcasting at its current frequency since October 21, 2011.
 It previously broadcast at 560 kHz from its first sign-on in 1965 until 2011.

+History

 On January 11, 2011, CHTK received Canadian Radio-television and Telecommunications Commission approval to convert CHTK to 99.1 MHz.

 As part of a mass format reorganization by Bell Media, on May 18, 2021, CHTK flipped to adult hits, and adopted the Bounce branding.